CS601-F18/projects/project3.md

 1. Use the following link to create your private github repository for this assignment: [Project 3](). **Note**, the repository is completely empty so you will need to set it up as required by the assignment.
 2. For full credit, make sure to follow all [Style Guidelines](https://github.com/CS601-F18/notes/blob/master/admin/style.md).
 Points will be deducted for each violation.
-3. All code and the jar file described above must be submitted to your github repository by ****.
+3. All code and the jar file described above must be submitted to your github repository by **Wednesday, November 7, 2018 - 11am.**.

 <!--## Extra Credit
 You may earn up to one (1) point of extra credit by completing interactive grading and submitting all required code during the professor's office hours on or before Friday, October 5, 2018.
 Note that office hours are first come, first served and students with assignment questions have priority over students wishing to complete early interactive grading.
 To earn the extra credit it is suggested you come for interactive grading well before the deadline!